sunpy/sunpy/doc/source/guide/helioviewer.rst

                 for meas, params in measurements.items():
                     print("%s %s: %d" % (observatory, params['nickname'], params['sourceId']))

+At time of writing (2014/01/06) Helioviewer provides JP2 images from AIA, HMI, LASCO C2/C3, EIT, MDI, STEREO A/B COR1/2 & EUVI, SWAP and SXT.
+New sources of JP2 images are being added every few months;
+please use the code snippet above to get an up-to-date list of available data sources.

 Suppose we next want to download a PNG image of the latest AIA 304 image available on Helioviewer.org.
 We could use the explicit
 approach: ::